 Modern Bar Mitzvah Tallit

-Our talented Jewish artists constantly face a tough challenge: “How can we blend modern art with ancient Jewish tradition, without making it less authentic?”
+Jewish artists constantly face a tough challenge: “How can we blend modern art with ancient Jewish tradition, without losing its authenticity?”

 And boy oh boy have they figured it out with modern Bar Mitzvah Tallit prayer shawls…